gluxon/ts-module-resolution-cache-testing/README.md

-This is a dummpy TypeScript repo with 3 packages.
+This is a dummy TypeScript repo with 3 packages.

 - `a` depends on `c`.
 - `b` depends on `c`.